zhiyumeng/fast_abs_rl/README.md

 # Fast Abstractive Summarization-RL

-This repository contains the code for our ACL 2018 paper:
+this repository contains the code for our ACL 2018 paper:

 *[Fast Abstractive Summarization with Reinforce-Selected Sentence Rewriting](https://arxiv.org/abs/1805.11080)*.